1995 Forest Conservation Master Plan

 (3) Cherry Avenue

-- As vehicular use of Cherry Avenue ceases as provided in the 1976 resolution, Town Groundskeeping staff should work with the Forestry and Beautification Committee to restore that portion to conform with other walkways in Town
+- As vehicular use of Cherry Avenue ceases as provided in the 1976 resolution, Town groundskeeping staff should work with the Forestry & Beautification Committee to restore that portion to conform with other walkways in Town

 (4) Brown Street